Anthony Quinlan

 Anthony Quinlan (born 16 October 1984) is a British actor from Salford, England, known for his roles as Gilly Roach in the Channel 4 soap opera Hollyoaks and Pete Barton in the ITV soap opera Emmerdale.

 Career

 Quinlan played Gilly Roach in the Channel 4 soap opera Hollyoaks.
-He was nominated for "Sexiest Male" at the 2010 Inside Soap Awards.
-He was nominated in the category of "Best Serial Drama Performance" at the 2011 National Television Awards; that same year, he was also nominated in the category of "Best Actor" at the British Soap Awards.
+He was nominated for the 2010 Inside Soap Awards" for Sexiest Male".
+He was nominated for the 2011 National Television Awards for "Best Serial Drama Performance"; that same year, he was nominated for the British Soap Award for "Best Actor".

 On 5 November 2013, it was announced that Quinlan had joined the cast of Emmerdale as Pete Barton.
 On 30 November 2019, Quinlan quit the soap and left in 2020.

 Personal life

 From 2017 to 2018, Quinlan was in a relationship with Strictly Come Dancing professional dancer, Dianne Buswell.
 Since January 2022, Quinlan has been in a relationship with Hollyoaks and Coronation Street actress, Nikki Sanderson.